 There are only 25 ventilators in the whole country so this awareness campaign is vital.
 Malawi’s medical facilities in rural areas are ordinarily over-subscribed, under-staffed and lacking in basic equipment and medicine so creating awareness is key to help ensure people know how they can keep themselves and their families safe.
-We will reach more than 600,000 people directly.
-We are repairing broken boreholes and providing buckets and soap to marketplaces and other communal areas.
+We have reached more than 600,000 people directly.
+We have repaired broken boreholes and provided buckets and soap to marketplaces and other communal areas.

 Malawians living in rural locations rely on boreholes to collect their water for drinking, cooking and washing.
 Since the coronavirus pandemic reached Malawi, the District Councils have informed us that there are more than 800 broken boreholes across Nkhata Bay and Nkhotakota Districts.
 Often boreholes are provided but there is no money for maintenance.
-Our fundraising campaign has enabled us to ensure 200 boreholes are repaired but we obviously want to repair as many of the others as possible.
+Our fundraising campaign has enabled us to repair 240 boreholes but we obviously want to repair as many of the others as possible.

 There are 2,271 boreholes across Nhkata Bay District with a similar quantity in Nkhotakota District and around 20% of these are broken.
 By repairing the boreholes, we will reduce the pressure and over-crowding of the ones that are working.
 One borehole is used by an average of 150 peoples several times a day each.
 By donating you can directly help Malawians to have access to water for drinking and crucially at the moment, for washing their hands.